Carlton Ware World banner

 FULL MAGPIE BORDER

-The FULL MAGPIE BORDER was used alone, probably on plates or (luncheon) trays, though again I have not seen an example.
+The FULL MAGPIE BORDER was used on its own, probably on plates or luncheon trays, though again I have not seen an example.
 Pattern records indicate that there was much experimentation with the choice of ground colours.
-Again using a photograph from the records, Barb has redrawn the variant of the solitary border allocated the pattern number 2935 where the "berries" are painted in different coloured enamels.
+Using another photograph from the records, Barb has redrawn the variant of the solitary border allocated the pattern number 2935 where the "berries" are painted in different coloured enamels.

 MAGPIE FULL BORDER on a BUFF (amber) ground.